 For a free legal consultation, call 800-537-8185

-Texting and Driving is Illegal in Louisiana
+Texting and Driving Is Illegal in Louisiana

-States are fighting back, though.
-Louisiana is now one of 39 states that have made texting and driving a “primary” offense.
 A primary offense is one that allows an officer to stop and ticket you without witnessing another violation.
 In other words, if an officer sees you texting and driving, he can ticket you.
 In Louisiana, your first offense will be a $175 fine and can increase up to $500 thereafter.

 Commit to Quit Texting and Driving